its-me-dineo/its-me-dineo.github.io/docs/index.md

 title: Dino's Pond
 ---

+"If it's scary or you don't think you can do it.
+Look to the stars.
+You'll be able to succeed."

 # A Surprise Project - [LINK](./asurpriseproject.md)
-A teaser for a surprise project.
+Tiny details for a surprise project.

 # My Work - [LINK](./mywork.html)
 Find examples of my previous work.